RetroDriven/MiSTerMAME/README.md

 * <a href="https://github.com/alanswx">alanswx</a>
 * <a href="https://github.com/MrX-8B">MiSTer-X</a>
 * <a href="https://github.com/MiSTer-devel/MRA-Alternatives_MiSTer">eubrunosilva</a>

-## Notes ##
-* You can save Mame and HBMame files within the "Games" Folder on your MiSTer SD Card.
-By default this Script saves these files within /_Arcade/Mame and /_Arcade/hbmame but the Path's can be change to your liking via the INI File.
-* Unofficial MRA files will be removed as Arcade Cores become Official within MiSTer Github and Official Downloader Script.

 ## Disclaimer / Legal Information
 By downloading and using this Script you are agreeing to the following: